 MINI Countryman SUV - Reliability & safety

 The MINI name carries a certain amount of prestige, bringing to mind images of quality the marque is keen to preserve.
 In recent years its cars have been given rather chequered ratings for owner satisfaction, though, and this is an area that’ll need to be focused on if MINI’s premium image is to prevail.
+It seems reliability is strong, though, and buyers also seem to like the touchscreens and styling.

 MINI Countryman reliability

-Safety is rather less of a concern – the Countryman was awarded five stars by the independent crash-test experts at Euro NCAP.
+The MINI Countryman was awarded five stars by the independent crash-test experts at Euro NCAP.
 A rating of 90% was given for its adult occupant protection, while 80% was awarded for its ability to protect a child in a crash.
 The organisation recognised that all models have automatic emergency braking as standard, although knee airbags aren’t available.